nixworks/public/news/2010/12/13/index.md

 ##### Bernie Sanders
 ### [U.S. senator Bernie Sanders gives an 8.5 hour senate speech denouncing the extension of tax cuts for the wealthiest Americans, citing the very large inequality in income and wealth and its growth, and that America is close to being a Banana republic. ](/news/2010/12/13/u-s-senator-bernie-sanders-gives-an-8-5-hour-senate-speech-denouncing-the-extension-of-tax-cuts-for-the-wealthiest-americans-citing-the-ve.md)
-_Context:  senate, Bernie Sanders,  inequality in income,  wealth, Banana republic_
+_Context:  wealth, Banana republic,  inequality in income, Bernie Sanders,  senate_

 ##### Fork-marked lemur
 ### [A new species of fork-marked lemur has been identified in northeast Madagascar. ](/news/2010/12/13/a-new-species-of-fork-marked-lemur-has-been-identified-in-northeast-madagascar.md)